 When Can I Use PeopleLooker?

-According to the Fair Credit Reporting Act (FCRA), you cannot use Peoplelooker or any other general background check service for:
+Pursuant to the Fair Credit Reporting Act (FCRA), you cannot use PeopleLooker or any other non-Consumer Reporting Agency people search service for:

 Hiring Household Workers